Fish to Eat for Health: Dietitian Advice

 Although fish sticks are commonly considered “kid friendly,” make sure you check the type of fish in the product and watch for sodium and added fat in the breading.
 Check the food label to understand the serving size.
 It’s a good idea to avoid product with more than 400 mg of sodium per serving or more than 3 grams of saturated fat per serving.

-If you have questions about your child’s diet, check-in with their primary care doctor.
+If you have questions about your child’s diet, talk to their primary care doctor